 Please note: the list relates to modules available in 2017/18 academic year, and should be regarded as an illustrative guide to modules available in future years.

 You are required to pass nine modules in total for this MSc course.

 Your project is worth 50% of your final grade and supports you in developing your personal research skills.

 For Supply Chain and Logistics Management the project can be related to a number of different industrial sectors and can address many different aspects of logistics management.

 Some example projects for students on this course include:

 - Are third-party logistics (3PL) companies innovative enough to satisfy their customers?

-Taught material is a blend of formal lectures, seminars, practical exercises and case studies to encourage teamwork and practical grounding of the material.
+The taught component of the course is a mixture of lectures, seminars, syndicate/group work, practicals, online learning and forum activities.
 Module leaders are experts in their fields and are supported by external speakers working in organisations at the forefront of their fields.
-Industrial visits are available to all students and the course is assessed through assignments.
-See here for more information on the course structure.

 SCLM graduates have a huge spectrum of companies and positions they can work in, including providers of third party logistics, aerospace and electrical/electronic products and technology-based firms.